We never like to see our furry friends struggling or stressed. So what can we do to help them?

 Anxiety in dogs can happen for many reasons, from situational anxiety, like car rides or thunderstorms, to separation anxiety, to anxiety caused by overstimulation or loud noises.
 Regardless of the cause, your dog doesn’t have to suffer.
 Whether your dog has mild anxiety or severe anxiety, help is available.

-Retraining and positive reinforcement can also combat your dog’s anxiety by exposing them to their fear, helping them to overcome it in the process.
+Retraining and positive reinforcement can also combat your dog’s stress response by exposing them to their fear, helping them to overcome it in the process.
 For some dogs, this may look like regular walks that expose your dog to the outdoors and strangers or introducing your dog to strangers in a safe environment.
 One of the best ways to reinforce training is through the use of treats!
-PetPlate offers Chicken Apple Sausage Bites which are ideal for training because they are easy to break apart, high in protein, and made from six wholesome ingredients.
-Our delicious treats are picky eater-approved, grain-free, and USDA organic so that you can give your pup treats during training sessions guilt-free!
+Our Chicken Apple Sausage Bites are high in protein, vet-designed, and made from human-grade ingredients.

-Remember, our organic treats are a great fit for the training process, offering a delicious reward that your pup simply won’t be able to resist.
-Our meals are also perfect for the anxious pup who may be experiencing a sensitive stomach due to stress – we’d recommend the Tail Waggin’ Turkey and Lip Lickin’ Lamb meals, as both are easy on the stomach.
+Our meals are also perfect for pups who may be experiencing a sensitive stomach due to stress – we’d recommend the Tail Waggin’ Turkey and Lip Lickin’ Lamb meals, as both are easy on the stomach.
 Check us out now and see how we can help!